homelab-alpha/docs/content/docs/adguard-home/adguard_home_overview.md

   parties (sellers and traders) known to be fraudulent.
 - [**IDNs:**] Filter consisting of a list that blocks Internationalized Domain Names.
+- [**Malicious IP Addresses:**] Filter consisting of a list of known malicious IP addresses. (safeguard your network from potential threats.)
 - [**Microsoft Whitelist:**] Filter consisting of specific DNS whitelist for Microsoft that allows authorized domain names.
 - [**Regex:**] Filter consisting of a list that blocks ads and ad tracking using